 Here’s how you can increase your credit limit:

 Capital One may also increase your credit limit with no increases to the security deposit.
-You become eligible after making your first five payments on time.
+You become eligible after making your first six payments on time.

 After you pay the security deposit in full, you can use the Capital One Platinum Secured card for purchases, just like a regular credit card.
 You won’t earn rewards on your purchases, as this card’s primary purpose is to help you establish or rebuild credit.
 Capital One Platinum Secured reports to the major credit bureaus every month.